gpt-cmdr/ras-commander/README.md

 ## Acknowledgments

 RAS Commander is based on the HEC-Commander project's "Command Line is All You Need" approach, leveraging the HEC-RAS command-line interface for automation.
 The initial development of this library was presented in the HEC-Commander Tools repository.
 In a 2024 Australian Water School webinar, Bill demonstrated the derivation of basic HEC-RAS automation functions from plain language instructions.
 Leveraging the previously developed code and AI tools, the library was created.
-The primary tools used for this initial development were Anthropic's Claude, GPT-4o, Google's Gemini Experimental models, and the Cursor AI Coding IDE.
+The primary tools used for this initial development were Anthropic's Claude, GPT-4, Google's Gemini Experimental models, and the Cursor AI Coding IDE.

+Additionally, we would like to acknowledge the following notable contributions and attributions for open source projects which significantly influenced the development of RAS Commander:

+1. Contributions: Sean Micek's [`funkshuns`](https://github.com/openSourcerer9000/funkshuns), [`TXTure`](https://github.com/openSourcerer9000/TXTure), and [`RASmatazz`](https://github.com/openSourcerer9000/RASmatazz) libraries provided inspiration, code examples and utility functions which were adapted with AI for use in RAS Commander.
+Sean has also contributed heavily to

+- Development of additional HDF functions for detailed analysis and mapping of HEC-RAS results within the RasHdf class.
+- Development of the prototype `RasCmdr` class for executing HEC-RAS simulations.
+- Optimization examples and methods from (INSERT REFERENCE) for use in the Ras-Commander library examples

+2. Attribution: The [`pyHMT2D`](https://github.com/psu-efd/pyHMT2D/) project by Xiaofeng Liu, which provided insights into HDF file handling methods for HEC-RAS outputs.
+Many of the functions in the [Ras_2D_Data.py](https://github.com/psu-efd/pyHMT2D/blob/main/pyHMT2D/Hydraulic_Models_Data/RAS_2D/RAS_2D_Data.py) file were adapted with AI for use in RAS Commander.

+   Xiaofeng Liu, Ph.D., P.E.
+   Associate Professor
+   Department of Civil and Environmental Engineering Institute of Computational and Data Sciences
+   Penn State University

+These acknowledgments recognize the contributions and inspirations that have helped shape RAS Commander, ensuring proper attribution for the ideas and code that have influenced its development.

+3. Chris Goodell, "Breaking the HEC-RAS Code" - Studied and used as a reference for understanding the inner workings of HEC-RAS, providing valuable insights into the software's functionality and structure.

+4. [HEC-Commander Tools](https://github.com/billk-FM/HEC-Commander) - Inspiration and initial code base for the development of RAS Commander.

 ## Contact